balgaurav/book-review-app/README.md

 2. Create a feature branch
 3. Run tests / verify locally
 4. Open a pull request with a clear description

-## License
-Add a license file or update this section (e.g. MIT).

----

-If you want, I can:
-- Add this `README.md` to the repository (I just created it),
-- Expand sections with exact copy-ready deploy commands for GitHub Actions or a Vercel setup,
-- Add short run/debug scripts or a `.env.example` file.

-Which of these would you like me to do next?